 The more we know about the world’s water habitats and the life that inhabits them, the better we are able to make decisions about how we manage our own lives and our communities as they pertain to this precious resource.

-We encourage you to take time to explore the research reprinted here as well as that being done by the organizations whose site links you see at the bottom of this page.
+We encourage you to take time to explore the research reprinted here.

 Microplastics found in 90 percent of table salt